 We hypothesized that Hfq, the RNA-binding protein, may be involved in bS21-2-responsive protein production.
 Immunoblot analyses revealed Hfq is moderately more abundant in bS21-2 mutant cells, and translation from the hfq 5´ UTR is efficient even when bS21-2 is not present.
 Loss of Hfq leads to increased production of some T6SS proteins (e.g. PdpB), while loss of bS21-2 leads to decreased production of those and others (e.g. PdpB, IglB, and Igla).
 While the 5´ UTR of pdpA is sufficient to be responsive to bS21-2, protein production from the pdpA 5´ UTR is not impacted by loss of Hfq.
 Further, pdpA and pdpB transcript abundance is significantly increased in hfq mutant cells.
 Together, these data suggest Hfq impacts expression of some genes at the transcript level in a pathway separate from bS21-2.

-Our research reveals a specific component of at least one bS21-2-responsive 5´ UTR that is necessary for efficient translation in ribosomes with bS21-2.
-We are aware of one other study in the literature that identifies specific changes in translation related to bS21 presence, in Flavobacterium johnsiniae, but the mechanism they found differs from what our investigation revealed (McNutt et al. 2023).
-Our work is a stepping stone for the investigation of bS21-mediated translation in species with multiple bS21 homologs, and could be more broadly applied to other r-protein homologs.
+Our research reveals a specific component of a bS21-2-responsive 5´ UTR that is necessary for efficient translation in ribosomes with bS21-2.
+One other study in the literature that identifies specific changes in translation related to bS21 presence in Flavobacterium johnsoniae (McNutt et al. 2023).
+However, in this species the mechanism of bS21-mediated gene regulation is dependent on characteristics of bS21 proteins unique to the Bacteroidia phylum (Jha 2020), so unsurprisingly differs from the mechanism we are describing in F. tularensis.
+Our work is a stepping stone for the investigation of bS21-mediated translation in species with similar bS21 homologs and the finding that distinct r-protein homologs control gene expression may be more broadly applied to other r-proteins.
 Still, significant work is needed to determine whether the mechanism identified in mraY is applicable to other bS21-2-responsive 5´ UTRs and to uncover alternate mechanisms that lead to changes in protein production from cells lacking bS21-2.

 Open Questions and Future Directions: